By Craig // April 10, 2012 // 27 Comments

 • Check out the stuffed animal specimens of moose, bears, foxes and birds at the Banff Park Museum.
 It’s Canada’s oldest natural history museum.
 Built in 1903, it uses decorative log construction and makes use of natural light.

-• Go hiking and biking.
+• Go hiking and biking in Banff.
 There are so many trails to choose from that it’s worthwhile to have a chat with a Park Ranger and see what they recommend based on your ability and time frame.
 Their office is on Banff Avenue in the heart of downtown.
 Recently a bike and hike shuttle has started up that will drop you off and pick you up from some of the nearby trailheads.
 You can rent a bike in town from Bactrax.

 • In winter there are two ski hills almost within spitting distance of Banff – Sunshine Village (fantastic when sunny) and Mount Norquay (steep) and both have shuttle buses running to them.
 Lake Louise is another thirty minutes up the highway.